About the Course

 Course Duration: BSc 3 years, BSc(Hons) 4 years if studied full-time.

 The Agriculture BSc/BSc (Hons) degree is awarded by the University of Glasgow.

 Applicants must hold a minimum of 4 Scottish Highers (BBCC)/3 A-Levels (BCC) or equivalent qualification to include a science subject or geography.

 Find out more: Download our Agriculture course leaflet.

 Tutorials and seminars with researchers and consultants will be a feature of the degree course.
 You will study topical issues and the latest technological advancements in agricultural science in modules such as New Perspectives in Plant Protection and Animal Feed Technology.

-The first two years follow the HND Agriculture course.
-As you progress through the degree years, your exposure to and interaction with specialist research and consultancy staff will increase.
+As you progress through your studies, your exposure to and interaction with specialist research and consultancy staff will increase.
 To provide an international perspective, you can undertake an overseas study tour based on a relevant theme.